mihirgathani/TLDW/docs/Component_Specifications.md

 - **Assumptions**: The URL is valid, and the video has subtitles.\
 - **How it uses other components**: The output will be used for a summarization component through GPT API.\

 The diagram below depicts the interactions of the components in the YouTube Transcript Module.
+This module takes in a given YouTube Video URL and passes the video ID from the YouTube link to the YouTube Transcript API.
+The API will then return a dictionary with subtitles and pass this to the system.
+The system will merge the dictionary together and display the merged transcript to the user.

 ![image](yttranscript_module.png)

 **Summarization Module:**